 (v) The only jewellery permitted is a watch and one gold or silver stud per ear.
 If any item is worn for cultural or religious reasons, it must be out of sight, i.e. under the blouse or shirt.
 A sticking plaster over body piercing is not acceptable;

 (iv) Tattoos and Ta Moko.
 Students must not have any visible tattoos when wearing school uniform.

 (i) Students must board buses in an orderly manner;

 (ii) Once students arrive at school in the mornings, they must remain at the school and not wander along the neighbourhood streets;

 (iii) Any misbehaviour on the buses could result in a student being barred from the bus transport for a period of time.

-(i) A student is allowed to leave the school before the end of the school day only with a note from home or a Dentist/Doctor etc appointment card and permission from the school; (ii) All notes/cards must be signed by a Dean or a member of the Senior Leadership team and the student must sign out with the attendance officer.
+(i) A student is allowed to leave the school before the end of the school day only with a note from home or a Dentist/Doctor etc appointment card and permission from the school; (ii) All notes/cards must be signed by a Dean or a member of the Senior Leadership team and the student must sign out from the Bursars Office or the Front Office.
 During lunch and interval signing out is done at the main office;

-(iii) Before, or the next day after, a student is absent from school a note of explanation must be brought from home and presented to the tutor teacher, even if a phone call has also been made.
+(ii) Before, or the next day after, a student is absent from school a note of explanation must be brought from home (an email from caregiver is also accepted) and presented to the tutor teacher, even if a phone call has also been made.

 Any student who is out of class/school without the permission of Parents/Guardians and the School Administration will be deemed truant and appropriate action will take place.